Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Results

 \subsubsection{Channel-level classification results}

-For LOIO CV, the SSLS and SDLS yield the best performance, both achieving a mean BAC of 71.9\%.
-The ULS obtains a mean BAC of 68.4\%.
-For LOSO CV, the SDLS system yields an impressive mean BAC of 72.4\%, besting both the ULS and SSLS.
-The SDLS performed the best for both cases.
+For LOIO CV, the SLDS and DLDS yield the best performance, both achieving a mean BAC of 71.9\%.
+The TDS obtains a mean BAC of 68.4\%.
+For LOSO CV, the DLDS system yields an impressive mean BAC of 72.4\%, besting both the TDS and SLDS.
+The DLDS performed the best for both cases.

-The ULS that deploys thresholding on the PRI achieved the best LOIO and LOSO CV mean BAC, suggesting that PRI is the optimal feature for channel-level slowing identification.
-All three systems did not perform well on the Fortis dataset, while achieving the best mean BAC on the NNI dataset.
+The TDS that deploys thresholding on the PRI achieved the best LOIO and LOSO CV mean BAC, suggesting that PRI is the optimal feature for channel-level slowing identification.
+All three systems did not perform well on the Fortis dataset while achieving the best mean BAC on the NNI dataset.
 The LOIO and LOSO CV results from the three systems achieved comparable channel-level classification accuracy to the channel-level IRA of the expert of 72.4\%.

-To understand what is learned in the CNN slowing detector in the SDLS, we analyze the feature maps of the convolutional layer in the CNN, as shown in Figure \ref{fig:CNN_model}.
+To understand what is learned in the CNN slowing detector in the DLDS, we analyze the feature maps of the convolutional layer in the CNN, as shown in Figure \ref{fig:CNN_model}.
 The feature maps revealed that the convolution layer assigns weights in a seemingly random manner to different frequencies in the spectrum (see Figure \ref{fig:filter}).
 These optimized quasi-random 1D convolution filters are similar to purely random convolution filters, which were commonly applied in the past to avoid learning the CNN filters, and have been shown to perform well even with limited data \cite{saxe2011random, saxe2013exact}.

 \begin{figurehere}

 \end{figurehere}